Tyler Seguin Game Preview: Stars vs. Lightning

 Seguin Season Stats Insights

-- In 21 games this season, Seguin has a plus-minus of +5, while averaging 16:36 on the ice per game.
+- In 22 games this season, Seguin has averaged 16:33 on the ice, while putting up a plus-minus rating of +7.

-- Seguin has netted a goal in a game six times this season in 21 games played, including multiple goals once.
+- Seguin has scored a goal in seven of 22 games this season, netting multiple goals in one of them.

-- Seguin has a point in 11 of 21 games this season, with multiple points in five of them.
+- Seguin has a point in 12 games this year (out of 22), including multiple points five times.

-- The implied probability is 50% that Seguin goes over his points prop total based on the odds.
+- Seguin has an implied probability of 48.8% to eclipse his point total based on the odds.

-- There is a 34.5% chance of Seguin having more than 0.5 assists, based on the moneyline odds.
+- Seguin has an implied probability of 33.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.